Digital Behaviour & Emotions Health & Well-being

 Supporting kids online

-Now when we say dodgy, we aren’t just talking about Kevin Costner wearing tights in the movie Robin Hood: Prince of Thieves, we are also talking about all of the explicit, inappropriate or just twisted content that exists online.
+Now when we say dodgy, we aren’t just talking about inappropriate doodles and risqué jokes.
+We are also talking about all of the explicit, inappropriate or just twisted content that exists online.

-The biggest challenge facing our young people is that they are no longer just reading the definition of something that is a bit dodgy in the dictionary.
+If we're honest, there's dodgy stuff everywhere.
+Even the dictionary contains words that make school kids giggle and teachers blush.
+A challenge facing our young people today, however, is that they're no longer just reading a definition of something 'colourful' in the dictionary.
 They are no longer just seeing some poorly drawn caricature of something violent or sexual.
 Technology now exposes young people to explicit and violent pictures and videos that graphically show the reality of something that was once only understood conceptually.
-And it’s not just pictures and videos, comment sections on almost every social media platform are full of nasty, degrading, sexualized and violent posts too.
+And it’s not just pictures and videos, comment sections on almost every social media platform are full of nasty, degrading, sexualised and violent posts too.

 1. Before they start using their own device